 Portada: What is your stance on sports betting?

-S.P.: "We are fully embracing sports betting.
-We want to create an in-stadium, in-seat, on-your-phone experience that has never been done in this country.
+S.P.: “We are fully embracing sports betting, and want to create an in-stadium, in-seat, on-your-phone experience that has never been done in this country.
 That’s one area where we really want to break the mold: it’s perfectly legal here in Vegas.
-Many billions of dollars are… wagered illegally on the Super Bowl.
+Many billions of dollars are wagered illegally on the Super Bowl.
 What will be bet on the Super Bowl… will be dwarfed globally by what’s bet on the World Cup, and we want to be right and center on that.
 [For example], here are the odds-on tomorrow morning’s Mexico-Germany game.
 Place your bets when you’re putting your five bucks on your hometown USL team as well.

 We want to be on the soccer fans bucket list in the US: “You’ve got to go see a game in Vegas: it’s crazy out there!
 They’ve got that coach, they’ve got the betting, the price of the airline ticket, the hotel room is a steal.”
 We have a lot to deliver on, but Brett has outsized vision and ambition, and it’s right up my alley.
 There’s no stopping soccer in this country… We have this clean template to work with, and anything we ever wanted to do in sports, we get to apply it here in Vegas and try it out.”

 Portada: Last question: what would a successful first year look like?